Korean Grammar Point

 Key Takeaways

-• ~어/아 버리다 indicates a completion of an action with a sense of regret.
+• ~어/아 버리다 is used to express the completion of an action with an emotional nuance.

 Quick Recap Quiz